TENMAJKL/php-tutorial/doc/05_variables.md

 In php variables use `$` prefix, this is probably relic from perl.
 But it has some advantages.

+Variables should have meaningful names that describe their contant.

 To create variable simply use `=`.
 Don't read this as `equal` but as `assign`:

 ```php